DaleOrders/AWS-Study-Notes/README.md

 - Copies options, env variable, resources and other settings.
 - Includes RDS in ENV, but no data is copied.
 - "unmanaged changes" are not included.
-- Console UI, API or "ev clone EXISTING-ENVNAME".
+- Console UI, API or via "ev clone EXISTING-ENVNAME".

 #### 1.22.7.
 EB and Docker